hainingpan/MadMario/README.md

 Train an AI agent to play Super Mario Bros using Deep Q-Learning (DQN).

-Based on the [PyTorch tutorial](https://pytorch.org/tutorials/intermediate/mario_rl_tutorial.html) with automatic checkpoint resumption and Apple Silicon support.
+**Note:** This repository is adapted from the [PyTorch official MadMario tutorial](https://pytorch.org/tutorials/intermediate/mario_rl_tutorial.html) for learning purposes only.

 ## Quick Start